GabrielGarcia2000/TestingPSEnvironment/README.md

 Considerations and notes.

-You should set scripts on folder called C:\PowerShellProd\
+You should set scripts on folder called C:\Scripts\
 Computer hosting script needs to have MS Excell to create excell output file.
 SMO objet need to be install on host computer.